permutamario/math-visualizer/Documentation/PluginCreationGuide.md

     this.waveLine.points(points);
     this.waveLine.stroke(this.getParameter('waveColor'));

-    // Redraw the layer
-    this.renderEnv.layer.batchDraw();
-  }
+    // No explicit batchDraw needed - framework handles it }

   onParameterChanged(parameterId, value, group) {
-    // For immediate visual updates without waiting for animation frame if (parameterId === 'waveColor' && this.waveLine) {
+    // Immediate visual updates without waiting for animation frame if (parameterId === 'waveColor' && this.waveLine) {
       this.waveLine.stroke(value);
-      this.renderEnv.layer.batchDraw();
     }
-  }
+    // Other parameter changes will be picked up in the animation loop }

   handleInteraction(type, data) {
     if (type === 'click') {
+      // Get click coordinates relative to stage const { x, y } = data;

-      // For example, toggle animation on click this.setParameter('frequency', this.getParameter('frequency') > 0 ?
-0 : 1.0);
+      // Toggle animation on click
+      const currentAnimState = this.getParameter('animate');
+      this.setParameter('animate', !currentAnimState);
     }
   }